 Several factors go into making a city a great candidate for digital nomads.
 Every adventurer has their own priorities, requirements and wishes.
 These destinations were considered mostly because of their low cost of living, internet speeds and availability, safety, weather, entertainment and their unique customs, cuisine and history.

 1. Marrakesh, Morocco

-Many digital nomads in Africa are turning to Marrakesh, the ancient Berber city to the northwest of the continent, and for good reason.
+Many digital nomads in Africa are turning to Marrakesh in Morocco, the ancient Berber city to the northwest of the continent, and for good reason.
 Not only is the city absolutely stunning, with its red sandstone walls, monuments and desert-aesthetic, the internet is consistent but average and welcoming to foreigners and digital nomads.
 Safety should not be a big worry while travelling in Marrakesh but take precautions as scammers are known to prey on foreigners in the historic city.
 Digital nomads should expect to budget $1,700 to $1,800 a month to live comfortably.
-For longer-term or expat living in Marrakesh, $1,200 can be stretched for a middle to upper-class lifestyle in the city centre.
+For longer-term or expat living in Marrakesh, $1,200 can be stretched for middle to upper-class lifestyles in the city centre.